Netbeheer-Nederland/gen-linkml-profile/README.md

 Commands:
-  children  Show all children for the class in a hierarchical view docs      Generate a documentation table for the class names export    Export an OWL/XML output file. leaves    Log all leaf classes (classes without parents) in the LinkML...
+  children  Show all children for the class in a hierarchical view diagram   Create a mermaid diagram based on the provided class names docs      Generate a documentation table for the class names export    Export an OWL/XML output file. leaves    Log all leaf classes (classes without parents) in the LinkML...